vikaspatel2/numpy-function-on-jupyter-note/README.md

 # numpy-function-on-jupyter-note
-Numpy functions on jupyter notebook as json file
+Numpy functions on jupyter notebook as json file and notebook file